2011 FINA Men's Water Polo World League

 The 2011 FINA Men's Water Polo World League was the tenth edition of the annual event, organised by the world's governing body in aquatics, the FINA.
-After a preliminary round, the Super Final was held in Firenze, Italy from June 21–26, 2011.
+After a preliminary round, the Super Final was held in Florence, Italy, from 21 to 26 June 2011.
 Serbia ended up being champions, defending the title acquired the previous year and was the first team to qualify for the 2012 Olympic men's water polo tournament.